 In the wake of recent legalization trends, a growing variety of cannabis products are available, with several means of consumption.
 Smoking cannabis flower remains the most popular method for consuming cannabis, but more users are choosing to dab, smoke, and vape high-potency concentrates for a new and distinct experience.

-Cannabis rosin is relatively simple, and can be made by exposing parts of the cannabis plant to high heat and pressure, which separates resin from the rest of the plant.
+Cannabis rosin is relatively simple, and can be made by exposing parts of the cannabis plant to heat and pressure, which separates resin from the trichomes and/or plant matter.

 Rosin can be made at home with cannabis flower, using simple supplies like a flat iron and parchment paper.
 For those looking for higher-quality cannabis products, live rosin may be the better choice.

-Both live rosin and live resin are commonly consumed using handheld vaporizers or water pipes.
+Both live rosin and live resin are commonly consumed using handheld vaporizers or specialized water pipes called rigs.
 Rosin and resin can be smoked, vaped, or dabbed.

 Pre-filled vaporizers or handheld vaporizers that require a disposable cartridge are ideal for cannabis users who want a simple, discreet method of use.
 These devices are designed to accommodate various concentrates, such as live resin and live rosin.
 If you purchase your own handheld vaporizer, you can try a variety of cannabis products in disposable cartridges.
 Not all of these products are typically available in cartridge form.
 Some can be consumed with portable vaporizers or e-rigs.